 For I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more.
 Hebrews 8:12

 I, even I, am He who blots out your transgressions for My own sake; And I will not remember your sins.
 Isaiah 43:25

 If you are like me in weak moments such as the loss of a grandchild when the floodgates of memories open up like a rushing tidal wave we need to hold fast to the very Promises of God and his word.

-Put on the Full Armor of God and be ready to battle.
-The past failures that bombard our thoughts are what Satan will use against us again and again because it’s ALL he’s got to use to get our hearts and minds off Jesus.
+The past failures that bombard your thoughts are what Satan will use against you again and again because it’s ALL he’s got to use to get your heart and mind off Jesus.

 - AT MY LOWEST…GOD IS MY HOPE